 A cryptocurrency exchange can be termed as an online marketplace where you can freely indulge in buying and selling cryptocurrency, in exchange for fiat currencies or other cryptocurrencies.
 The platform functions as an intermediary between the buyers and sellers and normally charges a commission for its services.

-Unlike in the case of stock exchanges where traders buy/sell crypto assets to profit from their changing prices, in crypto exchange platforms, people make use of fiat or crypto trading pairs to bank upon the volatility of cryptocurrencies.
+Unlike in the case of stock exchanges where traders buy/sell securities to profit from their changing prices (and sometimes dividends), on crypto exchange platforms people make use of fiat or crypto trading pairs to bank upon the volatility of cryptocurrencies.

 How Do You Buy Cryptocurrency?